Trip World: Remaster

 In April 2023, Limited Run Games announced they were developing Trip World DX, a remastered version of Trip World, in collaboration with Sunsoft.
 It was released for Nintendo Switch on November 30, 2023, and for PlayStation 4 and PlayStation 5 on February 15, 2024.
+A physical version for the Nintendo Switch and for PlayStation 5 was released on March 28, alongside a deluxe edition, featuring a CD soundtrack and mini magazine.
 A Microsoft Windows version was also announced for Steam but never released on the storefront for unknown reasons, instead being sold exclusively in limited physical quantities through Limited Run Games' official website.